imperva/dsfkit/README.md

 If you are familiar with Terraform, you can go over the example code and see what it consists of.
 The examples make use of the building blocks of the eDSF Kit - the modules, which can be found in the <a href="https://registry.terraform.io/search/modules?namespace=imperva&q=dsf-">Imperva Terraform Modules Registry</a>.
 As a convention, the eDSF Kit modules' names have a 'dsf' prefix.

-Fill out this [form](https://forms.gle/CNMhdTuymYi4n7zB9) if you need help choosing or customizing an example to fit your use case.
+Fill out the [eDSF Kit pre-deployment questionnaire](https://forms.gle/CNMhdTuymYi4n7zB9) google form if you need help choosing or customizing an example to fit your use case.

 ## Installation Software Location and Versioning